ScottLogic/blog/_posts/2025-12-22-power-of-agentic-loops.md

 As a final validation, I ported the 2015 test suite to run against my implementation.
 It did uncover a couple of small edge cases, and some subtle differences due to different defaults (React Native used slightly different layout defaults from the browser).

+If you're interested in the detail, the [project can be found on GitHub](https://github.com/ColinEberhardt/css-layout-agentic/).
+I've included the prompts I used within the commit messages.

 ## Lessons learnt

-I found the whole exercise to be a really interesting learning experience.
+I found the exercise to be a really interesting learning experience.
 While the agent was pushing through each increment, I made some notes and reflections.

 ### Building the right feedback mechanism